jcarrots/taco/README.md

 # TACO — TCL-Accelerated Compute Orchestrator 🌮
 This is TCL = **Time-Convolutionless** master-equation solvers.
 A fast parallel and scalable time-convolutionless (TCL) runtime with C++ backend for open-quantum-system dynamics.
-TACO features two parallel choices (CPU only, hybrid CPU+GPU) across nodes, and can work in distributed system.
+TACO features two parallel choices (CPU only, GPU, hybrid) in shared or distributed system.

 ## Features
 - CPU (OpenMP/MPI) and GPU (CUDA) backends